 - Chapter 13 bankruptcies.
 If you file a Chapter 13 bankruptcy, you are actually in an active bankruptcy case for three to five years.
 Your wages are garnished for your monthly payment and your income tax refunds are required to be paid to your creditors.
 Erin B. Shank, therefore, uses Chapter 13 extremely rarely and only as a last resort.
 If someone has told you that Chapter 13 is your only option to address your debt concerns, please call for a free, virtual initial appointment to discuss other options that are available to you under both bankruptcy and non-bankruptcy law.

 Deciding When Bankruptcy Is Your Best Option

-If you are behind on your home loan, she will discuss alternative to save your home without filing a five year, wage and income tax refund garnishment Chapter 13 bankruptcy case.
+If you are behind on your home loan, she will discuss an alternative to save your home without filing a five-year, wage and income tax refund garnishment Chapter 13 bankruptcy case.